September 19, 2010

 Gower7

 Looking towards the high point of Mt.
-Gower (on the left), overshadowed by Cuyamaca and Middle Peaks
+Gower, overshadowed by Cuyamaca and Middle Peaks

 Upon reaching the top of Mt.
 Gower, we snapped a few pictures and quickly retraced our steps, stopping for a break on the slabs a few hundred feet below to take a breather and get some food.
-A mountain biker had ridden over our tracks since we’d gone higher, but we never saw another person the entire 3 hours we were out there.
+A mountain biker had ridden over our foot prints since we’d gone higher but we never saw another person the entire three hours we were out there.

 UPDATE